MrMarciaOng/w3a-safe-deployer/README.md

 # Safe Deployer

 Welcome to the Safe Deployer project!
 This application allows you to create a Safe transaction by adding multiple wallet addresses as owners of a Safe smart account.

+On NextJS v14, safe-core-sdk

 ## Features